 Do you plan to organize events in the future?
 How can young people from around the world or experts be involved?

-And the last question, in just a few month this year’s Global Forum will start.
-Could you share with our future participants, your personalexperience with the forum.
+And the last question, in just a few months this year’s Global Forum will start.
+Could you share with our future participants, your personal experience with the forum?
 What did the event give you?

 It goes without saying that when an innovative idea meets an amazing opportunity, it certainly translates into extraordinary success.
 The exactly same thing happened to me when I attended The Youth Global Forum, in November 2017 in UAE.